2021 AIDS Memorial Quilt Exhibition

-If you want to make a Quilt panel for someone you love & lost to AIDS-related illness but don’t know the first thing about sewing or design, don’t worry.
+If you want to be a part of the Quilt but don’t know the first thing about sewing or design, don’t worry.
 We have talented seamsters, artists with design savvy, and other caring volunteers to guide you through the process.
 We provide everything you’ll need – materials, sewing machines, sewing folks, and a supportive environment.
-All you have to bring is yourself and ideas of how you might want your 6’ x 3’ panel to look.
-We even provide lunch & snacks.
+All you have to bring is yourself and ideas of how you might want your mini Quilt piece to look.

-- If you are a person who sews, an artist, or are simply a creative, caring person, we need you!
-Please consider volunteering for our panel making workshop on 11/23/19 from 10 a.m. until 6 p.m.
+- Creative Volunteer: If you are a person who sews, an artist, or are simply a creative, caring person, we need you!
+Please consider volunteering for our mini panel-making workshops.

 Special Group Visits